Jordan protesters call for "downfall of the regime"

 The Brotherhood is planning to boycott a parliamentary election set for January, arguing that rules were designed to safeguard tribal power by giving too many seats to rural areas.

-Like many Arab states, Jordan has used government subsidies to appease people with cheap food and fuel, only to court unrest when the cash runs out.
+Like many Arab states, Jordan has used government subsidies to appease the masses with cheap food and fuel, only to court unrest when the cash runs out.

 Lifting the subsidies "deprives Jordanians of the minimum requirements of a decent living," Said said.
 "The King should speed reforms that restore power to the people to allow it put the corrupt on trial and restore embezzled money to the people."

-(Additional reporting by Khaled Yacoub Oweis and Tim Castle in London; Editing by Peter Graff and Myra MacDonald)
+(Additional reporting by Khaled Yacoub Oweis and Tim Castle in London; Editing by Peter Graff and Giles Elgood)